aammd/UBCadv-r/04_Environments/Environments_Kim.md

     a
     ```

+	**finds if the object already exists and if so reassigns the value to it. maybe better because does so in that
+	 object's environment and not globally?**

 1. Create a version of `assign()` that will only bind new names, never
     re-bind old names.
 Some programming languages only do this, and are known
     as [single assignment laguages][single assignment].